arvigeus/AZ-204/Topics/Service Bus.md

 The AMQP protocol serializes objects into an AMQP object, retrievable by the receiver using `GetBody<T>()`.
 Objects are serialized into an AMQP graph of `ArrayList` and `IDictionary<string,object>`.

 Each message has two sets of properties: _system-defined broker properties_, and _user-defined properties_.
-Broker properties, like `To`, `ReplyTo`, `ReplyToSessionId`, `MessageId`, `CorrelationId`, and `SessionId`, aid in message routing, including simple request/reply, multicast request/reply, multiplexing, and multiplexed request/reply.

 ### Message Routing and Correlation